Do the Digit Insurance

 15. Crescent Lunge and Cactus Arm (Astha Chandrasana and Cactus Arm)

-Crescent Lunge and Cactus Arm is a variation of Astha Chandrasana.
+Crescent Lunge and Cactus Arm is a variation of Ashta Chandrasana.
 In this posture, the practitioner opens up the chest and keeps the lower part of his body like Astha Chandrasana.
 This yoga pose is also helpful for body balance and strengthening the muscles like the glutes, hamstrings, hips etc.

 Step 1: Stand in the high lunge position, putting the right foot forward.